 The couple, who were not allowed to marry because of miscegenation laws, lived together some 20 years and had 5 children, Philomene Clement Achille (b.1837), Lumena (b.
 1839), Rosella (b.
 1841), Laure (b.
 1843), and Marianne Emilie (b.
 1846).

-In 1857, there was a bank panic, and Courcelle, who was heavily in debt, sued Louise Vitry for possession of the house.
-In 1858, Courcelle lost his case.
-He appealed to the Louisiana State Supreme Court, which subsequently ruled in Vitry’s favor.
+In 1857, there was a bank panic, and Courcelle, who was heavily in debt, sued Louise Arsene Vitry for possession of the house.
+In 1858, Courcelle won his case but Louise Arsene appealed to the Louisiana State Supreme Court, which subsequently ruled in her favor.
 The Supreme Court document, hand written in both French and English, is over 200 pages in length and had a “Notarial Archives” type drawing attached to it showing how the house looked at the time.
 This drawing has disappeared from the archive in the last 30 years.